William McGirr

 William Peter McGirr (12 December 1859 – 6 May 1934) was a New Zealand cricketer who played first-class cricket for Wellington from 1883 to 1890.

-He was born in Melbourne, and migrated with his family to New Zealand when he was 10.
+McGirr was born in Melbourne, and migrated with his family to New Zealand when he was 10.
 He worked as a compositor with the Government Printing Office in Wellington for 40 years till he retired in 1915.

-In his best bowling performance he took 3 for 21 and 6 for 36 against Canterbury at the Basin Reserve in 1886-87, but Canterbury dismissed Wellington for 65 and 34 and won by 111 runs.
+In his best bowling performance McGirr took 3 for 21 and 6 for 36 against Canterbury at the Basin Reserve in 1886-87, but Canterbury dismissed Wellington for 65 and 34 and won by 111 runs.
+In another defeat for Wellington he was the top-scorer and top wicket-taker against Nelson in March 1886, taking 5 for 30 in Nelson's only innings and scoring 11 and 1, when no other Wellington batsman reached double figures.

-One of his sons, Herb, played Test cricket for New Zealand, and another son, Les, represented New Zealand at soccer.
+One of McGirr's sons, Herb, played Test cricket for New Zealand, and another son, Les, represented New Zealand at soccer.